-Most of the human remains with preserved hairstyles that I have been studying, come from simple graves from the Egyptian New Kingdom (second half of the second millennium BCE).
+Most of the human remains with preserved hairstyles that I have been studying, originate from simple graves from the Egyptian New Kingdom (second half of the second millennium BCE).
 The individuals are often found wrapped in textile, but without any obvious other signs of mummification.
-This often looks like the head shown here on the left, where part of the textile is preserved.
-Because of the dry Egyptian climate and their wrapped bodies, their hair of these individuals is often well preserved.
+This often looks like the head shown here to the left, where part of the textile is still preserved.
+Because of the dry Egyptian climate and their wrapped bodies, the hair of these individuals is often well preserved.
 For men, most hairstyles are simple and their hair is often worn short.
-However, I have also found beards and moustaches.
+I have also found beards and moustaches.
 And since beards are very rarely preserved in the archaeological record, that is pretty amazing.
 Not only beards and head hair is found though, the dry sand of tell el-Amarna has also preserved eyebrows, eyelashes and even nose hair!
 It show us the big picture of how in ancient times, men and women took care of their body hair and how much attention was given to their appearance.

 The other three images here, show girls and the hairstyles they were buried with.
-Young women and girls in tell el-Amarna were often interred with thin braids in their hair that were braided in several layers along a part, down the centre of their heads.
+Young women and girls in Tell el-Amarna were often interred with thin braids in their hair that were braided in several layers along a part, down the centre of their heads.
 The braids were set in about 10 cm lower than the crown of the head.
-In most of these hairstyles, the thin braids were worn at shoulder length and no extensions were used to augment their hair.
+In most of these hairstyles, the thin braids were worn at shoulder length and no extensions were used to augment their natural hair.